 - In the Old Port area, ride around to see the beautiful cobblestone streets and older architecture, offering up a great overview of how the city began to take shape.
 Don’t miss Basilica Notre-Dame, built in 1672 and currently the largest house of worship in North America.
 It stands at the edge of the Old Port and its sanctuary is a marvel of stone, statues, and stained glass.
 Also head over to Place Jacques-Cartier to watch the bustle and noise of the artists and movement, and walk around the water’s edge while you’re there.
 And if it’s summer, the Clock Tower beach is a fun place to spend an afternoon.

 - I’d also recommend visiting Mont Royal, the tiny mountain looking down over Montreal.
 You can walk your way to the top, visit Beaver Lake and see the sunset over the city.
 In the summer, you can partake in a huge, free drum circle called Tamtams in Mont Royal park, happening every Sunday afternoon.
+Few people realize that Mont Royal was landscaped by the landscape archictect Frederick Law Olmstead, who also landscaped Central Park in New York City!

 - Montreal is also known for its huge, sprawling Underground City (locally called RÉSO), and in winter months the many kilometers of tunnels (32km and counting!) provides a welcome respite from the biting cold.
 There is a PDF of this large network of underground tunnels here.